maogm12/FVCustomAlertView-Swift/README.md

 * Remove blur to support iOS7, you can use the objective version to get that
 * Add a thread-safe share singleton
+* Add alertView to view's window to get fullscreen effect

 ## How to install FVCustomAlertView